yining1023/vae-lagging-encoder/README.md

 * I included a model pre-trained on 500k randomly selected lines from my [Gutenberg Poetry Corpus](https://github.com/aparrish/gutenberg-poetry-corpus).
-  The dataset itself is also included, and the `prep-poetry-sample-data.ipynb` notebook shows how to prepare the dataset from scratch.
+  The `prep-poetry-sample-data.ipynb` notebook shows how to prepare the dataset from scratch.
 I used [BPEmb](https://nlp.h-its.org/bpemb/)'s SentencePiece model to tokenize the dataset before training.
 (I didn't end up using BPEmb's pre-trained embeddings during training.
 That's a project for another day, I think!
 But it was helpful for various reasons to have a fixed vocabulary size.)
 * The `vaesampler.py` file defines a class `BPEmbVaeSampler` which makes it easy to programmatically sample and reconstruct sentences from the included pre-trained model, including code to stitch text back together from the